ahmadk953/Poixpixel-Custom/README.md

 ## About

-A custom plugin that I created for my Minecraft server, Poixpixel.
+A custom plugin that I created for my Minecraft server.

 ## Installation